 Stuffy noses are very normal and occur all throughout

 childhood.
-While a stuffy nose in baby can definitely be an
+While a stuffy nose can be an

-inconvenience, it is normally nothing to worry about, and there are
+inconvenience, it usually is nothing to worry about, and there are

 several natural ways to help alleviate your child’s discomfort.